Relational dynamics in axion-de Sitter universes: Bulk curvature invariants in constant mean curvature slices

 where $\Sigma_{\pm}$ are the future (past) boundaries of $\mathcal{M}$ anchored at the locations in (\ref{eq:anchoring to clock observers}), such that $\partial\mathcal{M}=\Sigma_+\cup\Sigma_-$, as shown in Fig.~\ref{fig:ProposaladS}.\footnote{We will label with $\epsilon=+,-$ the quantities defined on the codimension-one surfaces $\Sigma_{\pm}$. }

-We denote with $h$ the determinant of the induced metric on $\Sigma_{\pm}$.
-The coefficients $\alpha_{\pm}$ and $\alpha_B$ are dimensionless positive constants, therefore the extremization of the functional \eqref{eq:regions CMC} defines constant mean curvature (CMC) slices, for which the extrinsic curvature is given by \cite{MARSDEN1980109,Belin:2022xmt}
+We denote $h$ as the determinant of the induced metric on $\Sigma_{\pm}$.
+The coefficients $\alpha_{\pm}$ and $\alpha_B$ are dimensionless positive constants, therefore the extremization of the functional \eqref{eq:regions CMC} defines CMC slices, for which the extrinsic curvature is given by \cite{MARSDEN1980109,Belin:2022xmt}

-where we consider outward-pointing vectors with respect to the surfaces $\Sigma_\epsilon$ to be future-directed.}
+Here we consider outward-pointing vectors with respect to the surfaces $\Sigma_\epsilon$ to be future-directed.